 Our Investment Strategy

-- The balanced allocation should perform well in a variety of situations, including if the U.S. economy slows materially or if it merely maintains a stable lower growth pattern.
-It will tend to underperform if the economy (and company earnings) grows at a much stronger clip, an unlikely occurrence in our opinion.
+- We expect the balanced allocation to perform well in a variety of situations, including if the U.S. economy slows materially or if it merely maintains a stable lower growth pattern.

-- We continue to recommend a 60/40 mix between U.S. and international developed equities, and we are maintaining an equal weight to both growth and value stocks.
+- Within the developed equity allocation, we recommend an overweight to international developed equities.
+We are maintaining an equal weight to both growth and value stocks.

-- The weighting to emerging markets is currently below the long-term target allocation.
+- The weighting to emerging markets equity is currently below the long-term target allocation.

-The opinions expressed herein are those of the Sterling Advisory Solutions Team, and not those of BB&T Corporation or its executives.
+The opinions contained in the preceding commentary reflect those of Sterling Capital Management LLC, and not those of BB&T Corporation or its executives.
 The stated opinions are for general information only and are not meant to be predictions or an offer of individual or personalized investment advice.
 They also are not intended as an offer or solicitation with respect to the purchase or sale of any security.
 This information and these opinions are subject to change without notice.
 Any type of investing involves risk and there are no guarantees.
 Sterling Capital Management LLC does not assume liability for any loss which may result from the reliance by any person upon any such information or opinions.

 Investment advisory services are available through Sterling Capital Management LLC, a separate subsidiary of BB&T Corporation.
 Sterling Capital Management LLC manages customized investment portfolios, provides asset allocation analysis and offers other investment-related services to affluent individuals and businesses.
 Securities and other investments held in investment management or investment advisory accounts at Sterling Capital Management LLC are not deposits or other obligations of BB&T Corporation, Branch Banking and Trust Company or any affiliate, are not guaranteed by Branch Banking and Trust Company or any other bank, are not insured by the FDIC or any other government agency, and are subject to investment risk, including possible loss of principal invested.